Aging men and social connection. Is there a disconnect?

 MILNE-TYTE: Jim Hays isn't going to say it either.
 He's a lifelong Mainer and retired harbormaster of nearby Bailey Island.
 He now attends the free ROMEO lunches, too.

-JIM HAYS: We've worked all our lives, and it's hard to get out of the chair, to get involved with something.
+JIM HAYS: We men - we've worked all our lives, and it's hard to get out of the chair and to get involved with something.
 You know, we lose our contacts with the outside world, and it takes something like this to pull us back in.

 MILNE-TYTE: But he says the pulling is going well.
 Surrey Hardcastle agrees.
 She says the ROMEO men are going on to get together at other times.